quhairfoir/uStaq-client/README.md

 1. Service workers [require HTTPS](https://developers.google.com/web/fundamentals/getting-started/primers/service-workers#you_need_https),
 although to facilitate local testing, that policy [does not apply to `localhost`](http://stackoverflow.com/questions/34160509/options-for-testing-service-workers-via-http/34161385#34161385).
-If your production web server does not support HTTPS, then the service worker registration will fail, but the rest of your web app will remain functional.
+If your stackion web server does not support HTTPS, then the service worker registration will fail, but the rest of your web app will remain functional.

 1. Service workers are [not currently supported](https://jakearchibald.github.io/isserviceworkerready/) in all web browsers.
 Service worker registration [won't be attempted](src/registerServiceWorker.js) on browsers that lack support.

-1. The service worker is only enabled in the [production environment](#deployment), e.g. the output of `npm run build`.
+1. The service worker is only enabled in the [stackion environment](#deployment), e.g. the output of `npm run build`.
 It's recommended that you do not enable an offline-first service worker in a development environment, as it can lead to frustration when previously cached assets are used and do not include the latest